americanexpress/jest-json-schema/README.md

 expect.extend(matchersWithOptions({ formats }));
 ```

-Additionally you can also use a callback to further configure the Ajv
+Additionally you can also use a callback to further configure and extend
-instance, which is run after the `new Ajv(ajvOptions)` is executed
-and passes the Ajv instance as a single parameter:
+the Ajv instance used by the matchers:

 ```js
 import ajvKeywords from 'ajv-keywords';